kyivstarteam/react-native-in-app-update/README.md

 ## Getting Started

 ### Prerequisites
-This feature works only on Android devices.
+This feature works only on Android devices starting from API level 21 (Android 5.0).

 Before going any further make sure that you:
 1. have published android application in Google Play Console.